viktorbezdek/awesome-github-projects/README.md

 - [ItsPi3141/alpaca-electron](https://github.com/ItsPi3141/alpaca-electron) - The simplest way to run Alpaca (and other LLaMA-based local LLMs) on your own computer
 - [anc95/ChatGPT-CodeReview](https://github.com/anc95/ChatGPT-CodeReview) - 🐥 A code review bot powered by ChatGPT
 - [caesarHQ/textSQL](https://github.com/caesarHQ/textSQL) -
-- [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - ⛓️ Langflow is a visual framework for building multi-agent and RAG applications.
-It's open-source, Python-powered, fully customizable, model and vector store agnostic.
+- [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
+It’s Python-based and agnostic to any model, API, or database.
 - [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of apps, built on top of the W3C WebDriver protocol
 - [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - How smooth scroll should be
 - [umijs/dumi](https://github.com/umijs/dumi) - 📖 Static Site Generator for component library development